+Ancient Philosophy: Origins3 PHIL 303

-PHIL 303 Ancient Philosophy: Origins 3 Readings from the ancient classical texts that originated the Western philosophical tradition, focusing especially on Plato and Aristotle and investigating both their usefulness and their provocativeness for Christian thought.
+Readings from the ancient classical texts that originated the Western philosophical tradition, focusing especially on Plato and Aristotle and investigating both their usefulness and their provocativeness for Christian thought.

-PHIL 304 Medieval Philosophy: The Christian Tradition
+PHIL 304 Medieval Philosophy: The Christian Tradition .3

-Readings from medieval philosophical texts in which Christians such as Augustine, Anselm and Aquinas use, criticize and transform ancient philosophy for specifically Christian purposes.
+Readings from medieval philosophical texts in which Christians such as Augustine, Anselm and Aquinas use, criticize, and transform ancient philosophy for specifically Christian purposes.

-PHIL 305 Modern Philosophy: The Quest for Foundations
+Modern Philosophy: The Quest for PHIL 305 Foundations 3

-Readings from texts in the Western philosophical tradition from Descartes to Kant, with attention to how they have shaped modernity and its understandings of knowledge, morality and human nature.
+Readings from texts in the Western philosophical tradition from Descartes to Kant, with attention to how they have shaped modernity and its view of knowledge, morality, and human nature.

-PHIL 306 Continental Philosophy: Existentialism and Postmodernism
+Continental Philosophy: Existentialism and PHIL 306

-A survey of key thinkers and movements in the history of Continental philosophy from the 19th century through the present (e.g., Hegel, Kierkegaard, Nietzsche, Heidegger, Buber, Sartre, Levinas, Derrida, Marion) with special attention to implications for Christian belief.
+A survey of key thinkers in the realm of German and French philosophy from the 19th century through the present (e.g., Hegel, Kierkegaard, Nietzsche, Heidegger, Sartre, Derrida) with special attention to implications for Christian faith.

-PHIL 311 Ethics and Justice
+PHIL 311

-A historical investigation of the development of moral reflection in the Western tradition.
-Through careful readings of key texts, we will trace the movement from ancient concerns with the good life and the virtues it requires, through the patristic and medieval attempt to synthesize Judeo-Christian law traditions with ancient virtue ethics, to the modern emergence of more deontological or consequentialist systems, such as divine command theories, Kantianism, and utilitarianism.
+An investigation of ethics in the Western tradition, moving historically from ancient concerns with the good life and its virtues, through Christian appropriations of ancient ethics, to the emergence of modern systems such as Kantianism and utilitarianism.